What is Stacktic?

 Stacktic is a developer platform for generating full-stack, sovereign applications.
 But it's more than just a platform—it defines a new standard for building and operating full-stack apps by automating common patterns from Day 0 to Day 2.

-Stacktic automates topology, operations, and security—including data flows, policies, microservices, and more.
+Stacktic automates topology, operations, and security—including data flows, policies, microservices, and more...
 The result is a fully customized, production-ready repository—generated for you.

-Philosophy: We automate the hard work so engineers can focus on customization, with full control and ownership of their stack.
+We automate the hard work so engineers can focus on customization, with full control and ownership of their stack.

 Why Stacktic?

 For those aiming to build advanced application stacks for Kubernetes efficiently, Stacktic offers a streamlined solution.
 By combining logic and metadata, Stacktic automates the complex process of designing, operating, and securing applications.
+This approach minimizes the need for extensive time, resources, and costs typically associated with such endeavors.
+Stacktic simplifies the entire lifecycle, from initial design and daily operations to integrating robust security practices, making it an indispensable tool for modern application development on Kubernetes.

 Who Should Use Stacktic?